 Precise dicing: First model in the industry to introduce hands-free dicing that meets professional standards, this model makes the dicing effortless.

-Super wide and versatile feed tube: 3 in 1 feed tube (Ultra Wide) designed to offer a choice between horizontal and vertical slicing.
+Super wide and versatile feed tube: 3 in 1 feed tube (Ultra Wide): It is designed to offer a choice between horizontal and vertical slicing.

 Full capacity used: What the label says is what you get.
 Most of the lower-end food processors list one volume but have an engraved maximum capacity that’s lower than the one listed.

-Not the case with KFP1642SR – the locking system and with an ultra-light seal and leak-resistant rings allows the food processor to be filled to the full listed volume without any risk of spilling the food.
+Not the case with KFP1642SR – the locking system and with an ultra-light seal and leak-resistant rings allows you to fill the food processor to the full listed volume without any risk of spilling the food.

-Robot Coupe R 2 N Continuous Feed Combination Food Processor with 3 Quart Bowl
+Robot Coupe R 2 N Continuous Feed Combination Professional Food Processor with 3 Quart Bowl

-This is a commercial food processor that can meet the needs of the biggest of restaurants, its main strength being variable speeds that are completely computer controlled.
+It is a commercial food processor that can meet the needs of the biggest of restaurants, its main strength being variable speeds that are entirely computer controlled.

-The shipping weight of this robust thing is close to 99 pounds, unit weight 92 pounds.
+The shipping weight is close to 99 pounds, unit weight 92 pounds.

 More about this commercial food processor: